 Buying Guide for Natural Latex Mattresses

-Shopping for a latex mattress is considerably different than shopping for traditional innerspring beds.
-There different things to compare, different industry terminology to understand, and different brands and prices to consider.
+It’s considerably different shopping for the best mattress made of latex compared to innerspring.
+There are different aspects to compare, different industry terminology to understand, and different brands and prices to consider.

 Greenwashing and exorbitant mark ups are also not unheard of, so learning the basics of materials and markers of quality can be important when it comes to getting a good deal.